 Classic cars in Cuba are also an essential part of its history.

-In this post you will find:
+In this article you will find:

-- What is called almendrón in Cuba?
+- What is called an almendrón in Cuba?

 - How do American cars get to the Caribbean island?